Lisa Billard

-Lisa Billard (born 12 September 2009) is a French racing driver from Normandy.
-She made her single-seater racing debut in the 2024 French F4 Championship.
+Lisa Billard (born 12 September 2009) is a French racing driver who competes in F1 Academy for ART Grand Prix with support from Gatorade.

 Billard was formerly part of the Alpine Rac(H)er programme.
 She is supported by the Iron Dames, as well as the French Federation of Automobile Sport.
+She made her single-seater racing debut in the 2024 French F4 Championship.